Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP/FEP_Patho.md

 In summary, the article presents a comprehensive model explaining how imprecise generative models lead to rumination by hindering effective mental problem-solving and perpetuating a cycle of repetitive and unproductive thought patterns.
 This understanding provides insights into the mechanisms behind rumination and its role in depression, highlighting potential areas for therapeutic intervention.

+To avoid repetitive sampling, treatments should consider the context, mood, or bodily states during problem-solving.
+Activities like endurance training can reduce rumination by promoting neurogenesis, and experimental treatments like ketamine or psilocybin may increase brain signal entropy.
+Additionally, integrating the emotional flanker task with CBT helps patients shift attention away from negative thought patterns.

+Transforming rumination into an adaptive process involves selecting problems with a beneficial trade-off between resource investment and potential benefits.
+Metacognitive and acceptance and commitment therapies have shown promise by guiding cognitive processes and goal setting based on personal values.
+Explicitly incorporating problem complexity estimations and analyzing the costs and benefits of mental engagement can further refine treatments.
+Patients should learn to predict the time and benefits of solving problems through mental simulation compared to overt actions.

+For those who have ceased mental problem-solving, debiasing generalized negative expectations about the value of deep problem-solving can help.
+This can be achieved through problem-solving tasks with high success rates and positive reinforcements.
+Classical CBT tools can also help structure the process and reduce overpruning, particularly in early stages of major depressive disorder (MDD).

+The text also highlights the shared etiology between MDD and anxiety disorders, with rumination being a common factor.
+Thus, the proposed improvements for treating rumination in MDD could be beneficial for other psychiatric conditions, such as social anxiety disorder and generalized anxiety disorder.
+Preventing excessive rumination should be a key therapeutic target across various psychological disorders.

 #### Post-Traumatic Stress Disorder (PTSD)
 Active inference has been used to model the pathophysiology of PTSD [4].
 The core idea is that in PTSD, sparse sensory samples confirm an overly strong prior belief about threat, inducing a sustained stress response state.
 This corresponds to the notion of "underfitting" in machine learning, where sensory data is given insufficient weight compared to prior beliefs.